Viruses are only able to grow in animal cells, so eggs or laboratory cell lines derived from animals play a necessary part in flu vaccine production.

-Our standard quadrivalent and trivalent vaccines are produced by processes that include culture in embryonated hens’ eggs.
-Only a trace of egg protein remains in the flu vaccine, but as the egg has been fertilised, some vegetarians and most vegans may object to this.
+Our standard quadrivalent vaccines are produced by processes that include culture in embryonated hens’ eggs.
+Only a trace of egg protein remains in the flu vaccine, but as the egg has been fertilised, some vegetarians and vegans may object to this.

-Vaccinations are not compulsory in the UK; we operate a system of informed consent.
-However, vaccination is recommended because it provides the best protection against flu; a disease which can kill.
+Vaccination is recommended because it provides the best protection against flu, a disease that can kill.
 The Vegetarian Society recommends that those at risk continue to accept medicines they need, including flu vaccination.

-If you have religious reasons for avoiding eggs or either of the above, you should take appropriate religious advice.
+If you have religious reasons for avoiding eggs or any of the above technologies of the above, you should take appropriate religious advice.